-Valley Youth House & Bradbury-Sullivan LGBT Community Center Receive $250,000 Partnership Grant to Launch LGBT Youth Program
+Valley Youth House & Bradbury-Sullivan LGBTQ Community Center Receive $250,000 Partnership Grant to Launch LGBT Youth Program

 Valley Youth House and Bradbury-Sullivan LGBT Community Center announce that they have received a $250,000 partnership grant from the HIV Prevention & Care Project to launch a professionally-staffed LGBT youth empowerment program in Allentown, PA.